Effects of Molecular Composition and Chain Length on the Interfacial and Thermodynamic Properties of Cyclic and Linear Polymer Blends: Results and Discussion

-This calculation was implemented using a Fortran code to parse the LAMMPS output dump file for numbers of the cyclic and linear monomers at the varying compositions indicated above, which will be in the slab of size $\sigma$ along the $z$-direction.
-This analysis of the local composition profiles of cyclic and linear polymer blends exposed to a wall along the \( Z \)-axis is shown below.
-The systems includes the four polymer lengths and two compositions investigated: 10\% Cyclic - 90\% Linear and 10\% Linear - 90\% Cyclic.
+We implemented this calculation using a Fortran code to parse the LAMMPS output dump file for the numbers of cyclic and linear monomers at the varying compositions, using slabs of size $\sigma$ along the $z$-direction.